axem-solutions/dem/docs/index.md

 ## **What is DEM?**

-DEM (Development Environment Manager) is an **open-source command line tool for setting up, managing, and sharing Development Environments** for software teams.
+DEM (Development Environment Manager) is an **open-source command line tool for setting up, managing, and sharing Development Environments**.

-DEM empowers developers to **create, modify, and maintain consistent Development Environments with ease**, bridging the gap between code creation and deployment.
+DEM empowers developers to **create, modify, and maintain consistent Development Environments with ease**.

-With DEM, you can manage your development infrastructure just as you manage your codebase.
-By adopting DEM's methodologies for environment setup and management, you can significantly reduce context switching and the time between ideation and execution.
+By adopting DEM's methodologies for environment setup and management, you can significantly reduce context switching and time to market.

 ## **Pain points addressed by DEM**